State Fact Sheet

 At the end of 2011, New York decided to move forward with a comprehensive cost-benefit analysis model to serve the public safety sector, driven by the belief that the Results First approach would support the objectives of reducing crime and lowering prison and jail populations.
 The decision to adopt cost-benefit work was a natural extension of New York's commitment to data-driven decision-making.
 Technical responsibility for the Results First model was centralized at the New York State Division of Criminal Justice Services, or DCJS, but its output is available to serve all of the criminal justice agencies within public safety agencies of the executive branch.

-Cost-benefit analysis garnered gubernatorial recognition in the 2013 State of the State report and has been included in recent requests for proposals and social impact bond efforts.
-In fact, a recently released RFP seeking innovative proposals for alternatives to incarceration declared that New York “will use cost-benefit analyses, verify programs are implemented with fidelity, and conduct outcome evaluations to ensure that taxpayer dollars are used effectively and are producing the maximum public safety return.”
+The state’s Results First work garnered gubernatorial recognition in the 2013 and 2014 State of the State reports and has been included in recent requests for proposals and social impact bond efforts.
+In fact, the state awarded $5 million in late 2013 through a competitive grant process to programs that are alternatives to incarceration.
+These employ cost-benefit analyses, verify that programs are implemented with fidelity, and conduct outcome evaluations to ensure that taxpayer dollars are used effectively and are producing the maximum public safety return.